Over the River and through the Wood- Thanksgiving in the 9 Lakes Region

 While Thanksgiving Day dinner is the main event, the 9 Lake Region also affords families and friends other experiences to share together.
 The lore from the original Thanksgiving feast ascribes three days to the length of the gathering.
 For most Americans, the long weekend is perfect for enjoying three days of family activities:

-Take a Hike– Panther Creek Park on Cherokee Lake will be hosting the Gobble Wobble on November 23 from 10 am to 12 N. The park naturalist will lead the hike and point out wildlife along the walk.
-At the end of your hike, plan a stop at Jersey Girls to enjoy lunch.
+Take a Hike– Big Ridge State Park on Norris Lake will be hosting their annual day after hike on November 28 from 11 am to 12:30 pm.
+The park naturalist will lead the hike and point out wildlife along the walk.
+At the end of your hike, plan a stop at Clinch River Brewing to enjoy lunch.

 Go Downtown to see the holiday lights and stroll the Peppermint Trail- With more than 100,000 lights and garlands throughout downtown, Knoxville has created a Winter Wonderland, while the restaurants, bakeries, coffee shops, bars, and boutiques feature peppermint specials.
 Stay longer and ice skate at the outdoor rink on Market Square.